V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndembe : quietly, gently / fringes made of palm leaves

-– ndembi : difficulty knowing, difficulty learning, difficulty acting / diving / chives
+– ndembi : difficulty in knowing, difficulty in learning, difficulty in acting / diving / chives

 – ndembo / ndembolo : size, greatness

-– ndembo : place where we are / sort of drum / red powder from the clayey stone
+– ndembo : place where we are / kind of drum / red powder from the clayey stone

 – ndembo : initiation school, language taught in this school